Skip to main content

 Revocation

-Delegation Hierarchies also limit who can change or remove permissions.
+Delegation hierarchies limit who can change or remove permissions.

 For delegations, only the parents of a given Attester can change or remove the Attester's delegation itself or any of its children.
-E.g., Attester 2 cannot change the delegation information for Attester 4, but Attester 1 and Attester 3 can both remove Attester 4 from the organization, or give them permission to also hire new people, which it cannot do right now.
+E.g., Attester 2 can't change the delegation information for Attester 4, but Attester 1 and Attester 3 can both remove Attester 4 from the organization, or give them permission to also hire new people, which it can't do right now.

-Credential revocation works similarly, with the difference that a credential can be revoked by any parent (as with delegations), or by the original Attester.
-E.g., Attester 2 cannot revoke credentials issued by Attester 1, 3, 4 and 5, while Attester 1 can revoke credentials issued by any Attester since Attester 1 is, directly or indirectly, the parent of every other node.
+Credential revocation works similarly, with the difference that any parent can revoke a credential (as with delegations), or by the original Attester.
+E.g., Attester 2 can't revoke credentials issued by Attester 1, 3, 4 and 5, while Attester 1 can revoke credentials issued by any Attester since Attester 1 is, directly or indirectly, the parent of every other node.

 Adding a new node in the delegation hierarchies requires providing a constant deposit, which is currently 1 KILT.
 The deposit serves as a security measure to ensure the integrity of the blockchain and incentivize users to manage their nodes responsibly.
 By requiring a deposit, it discourages spamming or unnecessary creation of nodes.
-The deposit can be reclaimed by the user by deleting their node.
+When a user deletes their node, they can reclaim the deposit.